opendaylight/releng-builder/README.md

 The Verify job template creates a Gerrit Trigger job that will trigger when a new patch is submitted to Gerrit.

+Verify jobs can be retriggered in Gerrit by leaving a comment that says **recheck**.

 ## Merge Job Template

 The Merge job template is similar to the Verify Job Template except it will trigger once a Gerrit patch is merged into the repo.

+Merge jobs can be retriggered in Gerrit by leavning a comment that says **remerge**.

 ## Daily Job Template